LillianLuzinsky/Array-Cardio-Day-1/README.md

 6) How to sort with the ternary operator
 7) How to use the reduce method
 8) How to sort alpahbetically with the ternary operator
+9) Didn't quite get the reduce exercise on the last exercise